lennartskogmo/chronicle/README.md

 ## Load objects in parallel

 To load multiple objects in parallel the [ObjectLoader](source/50-ObjectLoader.py) class can be used.
 It takes concurrency and tags as arguments.
+In addition to the concurrency arguments which decides the global concurrency limit, it will also limit the concurrency for each connection to the limit set in the configuration.